ashu9439/Study/Project.md

+#Gating rules lamda

+Certainly!
+The `serverless.yml` file defines several Lambda functions and their configurations:

+1. **generateGatingRules:** This Lambda handles the generation of gating rules.
+It's triggered by an HTTP POST request to `/generateGatingRules/v1/`.

+2. **refreshGatingRules:** This Lambda refreshes gating rules.
+It's triggered by an HTTP POST request to `/refreshGatingRules/v1`.

+3. **refreshAllGatingRules:** This Lambda refreshes all gating rules from the OnBoarding table.
+It's triggered by an HTTP POST request to `/refreshAllGatingRules/v1`.

+4. **refreshDealerMaster:** This Lambda refreshes the Dealer Master table from DIS (Dealer Information System).
+It runs on a schedule defined by a cron expression.

+5. **refreshOnBoardingForAllDealers:** This Lambda refreshes the OnBoarding table for all dealers.
+It runs on a schedule defined by a cron expression.

+6. **refreshOnBoardingForSpecificDealer:** This Lambda refreshes the OnBoarding table for specific dealers.

+7. **getDealersForProgram:** This Lambda retrieves dealer codes for a given program code.
+It's triggered by an HTTP GET request to `/getDealersForProgram/v1/{programCd}`.

+8. **getDealersForDsp:** This Lambda retrieves dealer code and enrolled program details for a given DSP (Dealer Service Provider) code.
+It's triggered by an HTTP GET request to `/getDealersForDsp/v1/{dspCd}`.

+9. **getDealerDetails:** This Lambda retrieves details for a specific onboarding dealer.
+It's triggered by an HTTP GET request to `/getDealerDetails/v1/{dealerCd}`.

+Each function has its specific purpose and trigger events defined, such as HTTP requests or scheduled executions, and they often have associated authorization configurations for handling access control.

+****

+*****

 Certainly!
 This code seems to be an extensive module responsible for updating a database based on the contents of files stored in an AWS S3 bucket.
 Let's break it down:

 1. **Imports:** The code imports necessary modules from various libraries (`aws-sdk`, `pg`, `lodash`) and internal configurations (`AppConfig`, `constants`) required for AWS services, database operations, and other utilities.